SeldonIO/seldon-core/readme.md

 }
 ```

-# Advanced Production ML Integrations
+#### Dive into the Advanced Production ML Integrations

 Any model that is deployed and orchestrated with Seldon Core provides out of the box machine learning insights for monitoring, managing, scaling and debugging.

 Below are some of the core components together with link to the logs that provide further insights on how to set them up.

 <table>
   <tr valign="top">
     <td width="50%" >
         <a href="">
             <br>
-            <b>Out of the box and custom metrics</b>
+            <b>Standard and custom metrics with prometheus</b>
             <br>
             <br>
             <img src="./doc/source/analytics/dashboard.png">